peter88213/novelyst/docs/template/index.md

 With the [pywoo extension for OpenOffice](https://peter88213.github.io/pywoo) and the [yw-cnv extension for LibreOffice](https://peter88213.github.io/yw-cnv), you can write your edited Office documents back to the yWriter project.

+Please note that *novelyst* is not intended to compete with or replace yWriter.
+Quite deliberately, *novelyst* does not support many of yWriter's unique features.
+It has no scene editor, no progress control, neither LaTeX nor ebook export.
+Definition and replacement of global variables and project variables is not supported, neither is inline code.
+Not to mention yWriter's sophisticated backup features.

+The purpose of *novelyst* is to allow yWriter projects to be edited quickly and easily with OpenOffice.
+For this purpose there are the appropriate export functions, the possibility to change the chapter structure (which cannot be done with OpenOffice), and a simple locking mechanism that gives enough freedom so that the user remains responsible for making sure that nothing gets mixed up.

+## Features

+- *novelyst* reads and writes yWriter 7 project files.
+- The entire project is displayed in a tree, with branches for the narrative, characters, locations, and items.
+- Chapters marked as "Start of a new section" in yWriter are treated as parts on a higher level.
+Normal chapters that follow such a chapter are shown as subtree of the part.
+In this way, parts can be moved or deleted along with their chapters.
+- There is also a "Research" branch that contains all the "Notes type" chapters and parts.
+This can be exported to a separate ODT document.
+- The type of chapters and scenes, as well as the editing status of the scenes are color coded and can be changed via context menu.

 ## Requirements

 - [Python 3.6+](https://www.python.org).
 - Tk support for Python.
 This is usually part of the Windows Python installation, but may need to be installed additionally under Linux.

 ## Download and install

+NOTE: This project is in an early stage of development and is not yet fully functional.

 [Download the latest release (version 0.99.0)](https://raw.githubusercontent.com/peter88213/novelyst/main/dist/novelyst_v0.99.0.zip)